kfitz/presentations.kfitz.info/suny.md

 >
 > <span style="float:right;"><small>—Deb Chachra, <em>How Infrastructure Works</em></small></span>

-Note: (READ SLIDE) And this, more than anything, is what scholarly communication needs today: broad-based accountability to scholars and fields and institutions rather than shareholders; long-term thinking and an ethos of meeting our needs rather than those of investors.
+Note: (READ SLIDE) And this, more than anything, is what both scholarly communication and educational technology need today: broad-based accountability to scholars and fields and institutions rather than shareholders; long-term thinking and an ethos of meeting our needs rather than those of investors.
 Hence the call in the 20th anniversary Budapest statement for hosting open access research on open infrastructure: infrastructure that is led by us, and accountable to us.

 ![Humanities Commons logo](images/hclogo-new.png)